-DELEGATED TO AUTHORITIES/DUTIES DELEGATED TRUST BOARD Act within statutory financial and other constraints.
-Be clear what decisions and information are appropriate to the Trust Board and draw up standing orders, a schedule of decisions reserved to the Trust Board and standing financial instructions to reflect these.
+DELEGATED TO AUTHORITIES/DUTIES DELEGATED BOARD OF DIRECTORS F7 It is the Board of Directors duty to: Act within statutory financial and other constraints.
+Be clear what decisions and information are appropriate to the Board of Directors and draw up standing orders, a schedule of decisions reserved to the Board of Directors and standing financial instructions to reflect these.
 Ensure that management arrangements are in place to enable responsibility to be clearly delegated to senior executives for the main programmes of action and for performance against programmes to be monitored and senior executives held to account.
 Establish performance and quality targets that maintain the effective use of resources and provide value for money.
-Specify its requirements in organising and presenting financial and other information succinctly and efficiently to ensure the Trust Board can fully undertake its responsibilities.
-Establish audit and remuneration committees on the basis of formally agreed terms of reference which set out the membership of the subcommittee, the limit to their powers, and the arrangements for reporting back to the main Trust Board.
-TRUST CHAIR F8 It is the Trust Chair's role to: Provide leadership to the Trust Board.
-Enable all Trust Board members to make a full contribution to the Trust Board's affairs and ensure that the Trust Board acts as a team.
-Ensure that key and appropriate issues are discussed by the Trust Board in a timely manner.
-Ensure the Trust Board has adequate support and is provided efficiently with all the necessary data on which to base informed decisions.
-Lead non-executive Trust Board members through a formally-appointed remuneration committee of the main Trust Board on the appointment, appraisal and remuneration of the Chief Executive and (with the latter) other executive Trust Board members.
-Appoint non-executive Trust Board members to an Audit &amp; Risk Assurance Committee of the main Trust Board.
-Advise the Secretary of State on the performance of non-executive Trust Board members.
-CHIEF EXECUTIVE F9 The Chief Executive is accountable to the Trust Chair and non-executive members of the Trust Board for ensuring that its decisions are implemented, that the organisation works effectively, in accordance with Government policy and public service values and for the maintenance of proper financial stewardship.
-The Chief Executive should be allowed full scope, within clearly defined delegated powers, for action in fulfilling the decisions of the Trust Board.
+Specify its requirements in organising and presenting financial and other information succinctly and efficiently to ensure the Board of Directors can fully undertake its responsibilities.
+Establish audit and remuneration committees on the basis of formally agreed terms of reference which set out the membership of the committee, the limit to their powers, and the arrangements for reporting back to the main Board of Directors.
+TRUST CHAIR Provide leadership to the Board of Directors.
+Enable all Board of Directors members to make a full contribution to the Board of Directors affairs and ensure that the Board acts as a team.
+Ensure that key and appropriate issues are discussed by the Board of Directors in a timely manner.
+Ensure the Board of Directors has adequate support and is provided efficiently with all the necessary data on which to base informed decisions.
+Lead non-executive Board of Directors members through a formally-appointed Remuneration Committee of the main Board of Directors on the appointment, appraisal and remuneration of the Chief Executive and (with the latter) other executive Board of Directors members.
+Appoint non-executive Board of Directors members to an Audit & Risk Assurance Committee of the main Board of Directors.
+Advise the Secretary of State NHS England on the performance of non-executive Board of Directors members.
+CHIEF EXECUTIVE F9 The Chief Executive is accountable to the Trust Chair and non-executive members of the Board of Directors for ensuring that its decisions are implemented, that the organisation works effectively, in accordance with Government policy and public service values and for the maintenance of proper financial stewardship.
+The Chief Executive should be allowed full scope, within clearly defined delegated powers, for action in fulfilling the decisions of the Board of Directors.
 The other duties of the Chief Executive as Accountable Officer are laid out in the Accountable Officer Memorandum.
-Non Executive Directors F10 Non-executive Directors are appointed by the Appointments Commission NHS England to bring independent judgement to bear on issues of strategy, performance, key appointments and accountability through the Department of Health and Social Care to Ministers and to the local community.
+Non Executive Directors F10 Non-executive Directors are appointed by NHS England to bring independent judgement to bear on issues of strategy, performance, key appointments and accountability through the Department of Health and Social Care to Ministers and to the local community.
 TRUST CHAIR AND DIRECTORS F11 Declaration of conflict of interests.

-DELEGATED TO AUTHORITIES/DUTIES DELEGATED TRUST BOARD F12 NHS Trust Boards must comply with legislation and guidance issued by NHS England the Department of Health on behalf of the Secretary of State, respect agreements entered into by themselves or in on their behalf and establish terms and conditions of service that are fair to the staff and represent good value for taxpayers' money.
+DELEGATED TO AUTHORITIES/DUTIES DELEGATED BOARD OF DIRECTORS F12 NHS Boards must comply with legislation and guidance issued by NHS England on behalf of the Secretary of State, respect agreements entered into by themselves or on their behalf and establish terms and conditions of service that are fair to the staff and represent good value for taxpayers' money.